kubernetes-retired/multi-tenancy/incubator/virtualcluster/doc/demo.md

 The generated `vc-1.kubeconfig` can be used as a normal `kubeconfig` to access the tenant virtual cluster.

-Please note that if you're working on `kind` cluster, which, by default, exposes one random host port pointing to Kubernetes' default `6443`.
+Please note that if you're working on `kind` cluster which, by default, exposes one random host port pointing to Kubernetes' default API Server port `6443`.
 In this case, we need to work around it and the simplest way is to deploy a "sidecar" container as the proxy to route management traffic to the service:

 ```bash
 # Do this only when you're wroking in `kind`: